Claims to the first airplane flight: Antecedents

 Some notable powered hops were made before the problem of powered flight was finally solved.

-In 1874, Félix du Temple built a steam-powered aeroplane which took off from a ramp with a sailor on board and remained airborne for a short distance.
+In 1874, Félix du Temple built a steam-powered airplane which took off from a ramp with a sailor on board and remained airborne for a short distance.
 This has sometimes been claimed as the first powered flight in history, but the claim is generally rejected because takeoff was gravity-assisted and flight was not sustained.
 It is however credited as the first powered takeoff in history.

 Ten years later in 1884, the Russian Alexander Mozhaysky achieved similar success, launching his craft from a ramp and remaining airborne for 30 m.
 The claim that this was a sustained flight has not been taken seriously outside Russia.

 The 1901 Drachenflieger of Wilhelm Kress was a triple-tandem winged floatplane.
 It had been inspired by Samuel Pierpoint Langley's experiments and, like his later designs, was powered by an internal combustion engine.
 It demonstrated good control when taxiing, but was too underpowered and failed to take off.

 The period of claimed flights

 A replica of the Ezekiel Airship, which is claimed to have flown in Pittsburg, Texas, in 1902, although there is no physical evidence to support such a claim.

 Few of the claims to powered flight were widely accepted, or even made, at the time the events took place.
 The Wrights suffered in their early years from a lack of general recognition, while neither Ader nor Langley made any claim in the years immediately following their work.
 Indeed, Langley died in 1906 without ever making any claim of success.

 The pioneer Octave Chanute promoted the Wrights' work, some of which he witnessed, in the United States and Europe.
 The brothers began to gain recognition in Britain, where Colonel John Edward Capper was taking charge of Army aeronautical work.
 On a visit to the U.S. in 1904, Capper befriended the Wrights and subsequently helped foster their early recognition.
 He also visited Langley, who openly discussed his failure with Capper.

 In 1906, the U.S. Army rejected a proposal from the Wrights on the basis that their machine's ability to fly had not been demonstrated.
-Thus, when Alberto Santos-Dumont made a brief flight that year in his 14-bis aeroplane, there was no acknowledged antecedent and he was acclaimed in France and elsewhere as the first to fly.
+Thus, when Alberto Santos-Dumont made a brief flight that year in his 14-bis airplane, there was no acknowledged antecedent and he was acclaimed in France and elsewhere as the first to fly.
 Ader responded by claiming that he had flown in his Avion III back in 1897.